Our direction during COVID19 times

 As someone who had foolishly planned on CS during March of last year, can attest to the potential benefit of community leaders updating local regulations/laws/situations.
 Both the host and I were a little confused what was going on as borders were encircling around me!

-• agree w/ @nolo a custom field info/reminder would be great, but who would be tasked to fill this in and ensure accuracy?
+• agree w/ @Nolo a custom field info/reminder would be great, but who would be tasked to fill this in and ensure accuracy?

 • given the variation in local, provincial/state, and national changes, perhaps it would be beneficial for a quick hit instructions or updates based on evolving situations